Published

 | Far traveled | Flat flakes, hammered smooth | Highly polished, no attachments | Gold has been in the river system a long time |

 When you find rough, jagged gold with sharp edges and rust staining, pay attention.
 That gold hasn’t gone far.
 The lode source could be just uphill from where you’re standing.
 When you find paper-thin, perfectly smooth flakes, the gold has been tumbling between rocks for potentially thousands of years and could have traveled miles from its origin.
+This technique of tracing placer gold upstream to its lode source is how many of history’s biggest gold discoveries were made.

 How Water Concentrates Placer Gold